rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 ### Required

-* A descriptive repo name makes your quickstart easy to find and understand
+* A descriptive repository name makes your quickstart easy to find and understand
 * `README.md` - please use README structure found in [ai-quickstart-template](https://github.com/rh-ai-quickstart/ai-quickstart-template)
 * Put the images your README uses in the `assets/images/` folder
 * Be as descriptive as possible!
 REMEMBER: you aren't just documenting code, you're documenting the use case
-* Add a description to your repo's About section
+* Add a description to your repository's About section

 ### What criteria are we using?